+Γο arm with NO DELAY: + AWAY or STAY + NO DELAY Your security code

+\\ See Quick Arming paragraph.

+Quick Arming

-To arm with NO DELAY: + AWAY or STAY + NO DELAY Your user code See Quick Arming paragraph.
-Quick Arming If Quick Arm was programmed by the installer, you do not need to enter the security code to arm the system.
+If Quick Arm was programmed by the installer, you do not need to enter the security code to arm the system.
 Instead, simply press and hold down the desired arming key for at least 2 seconds.
 The security code must always be used to disarm the system, however.

-To arm if Quick Arm is active: AWAY or STAY hold down for at least 2 seconds Γο arm with NO DELAY if Quick Arm is active: [AWAY] or [STAY] then [NO DELAY] hold down for at
+To arm if Quick Arm is active: AWAY or STAY

+hold down for at least 2 seconds

+To arm with NO DELAY if Quick Arm is active: AWAY or STAY then NO DELAY hold down for at least 2 seconds